 - PCR products: at least 15ng of purified DNA per 100 bp of PCR product in 5ul water

-A sample name and the primers to be used for each run must be clearly indicated on the submission form.
+A sample name and the primers to be used for each run must be clearly indicated on the DNA Sequencing Sample Submission form.

 - M13 forward, M13 reverse, T7, T3, and SP6 primers are provided by the Facility at no additional cost.
 Specific primers must be supplied by the investigator at 3.2 pmoles/µl.

 In most cases, sequences for DNA samples delivered by 11:00 am will be available the next day at 3:00 pm.